-It’s too macabre to explain, so I quicken my strokes into him.
+It is too macabre to explain, so I quicken my strokes into him.
 My dick twists back and the first spurt erupts.
 Jack is right behind me (actually I’m right behind and in him) as we both come simultaneously.
 Murphy stops squeaking and groaning.
 I want to fall asleep but know we need to shower.
 There are no towels.
-In fact, there’s nothing there but a dirty mattress.
+In fact, there is nothing there but a dirty mattress.
 Time to hit Sears, ‘where David Bowie shops.’
-It’s in East Hollywood near Sunset and Western.
-Jack goes crazy on the BankAmericard, insisting it’s a house-warming gift.
+It is in East Hollywood near Sunset and Western.
+Jack goes crazy on the BankAmericard, insisting it is a house-warming gift.

 “From the Homecoming Queen,” I joke.

-All three of us sing ‘Daydream Believer,’ in the store.
+All three of us sing ‘Daydream Believer,’ right there in the store.

 “Two Guys,” I announce.
 I feel totally at home with my own pizza hangout, a block away.
-Nicky makes me order three pizzas and takes one home for ‘later.’
-He’s not a ‘one day at a time’ guy.
-Also, he isn’t a pot guy, so no post-pizza joint.
+Nicky makes me order three pizzas to take one home for ‘later.’
+He is not a ‘one day at a time’ guy.
+Also, he is not a pot guy, so no post-pizza joint.
 We do finish off several pitchers of beer.
 No one is carded.